sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   possible solutions to the fixed atoms, that is, everything that is not ambigous is calculated.
 The solution that gives higher overlap is then used to calculate the actual overlap score.

+  If a string is passed as last parameter, the function computes the overlap score for each residue and saves it as a float property in the ResidueHandle, with the passed string as property name

 .. function:: SuperposeFrames(frames, sel, from=0, to=-1, ref=-1)

   This function superposes the frames of the given coord group and returns them